Adaptive Fidelity-Based Density Tracking for Open Quantum Systems: Numerical Simulation

-The two examples described above suggest that the adaptive PID controller updated by the RCAC algorithm can effectively track an arbitrary desired density matrix $\rho_\rmd$ without requiring any model of the underlying dynamics of the density matrix.
+The three examples described above suggest that the adaptive PID controller updated by the RCAC algorithm can effectively track a desired density matrix $\rho_\rmd$ in the presence of moderate measurement noise, without requiring a model of the underlying LGKS dynamics in the control law.